Peter Lundin: Triple murder

-In the fall of 1999, during a violent attack on his wife and her daughter, which resulted in his being thrown out of the apartment, Peter moved into the Men's Home in Nørrebro.
+In the fall of 1999, after a violent attack on his wife and her daughter resulted in him being thrown out of the apartment, Peter moved into the Men's Home in Nørrebro.
 While living there, he visited a brothel on Fasanvej 239 in Copenhagen, where he subsequently met Marianne Pedersen, an employee of the brothel.

-Marianne Pedersen (1963-2000) was 36 years old, an early retiree and had been a widow for a year.
+Marianne Pedersen (1963–2000) was 36 years old, an early retiree and had been a widow for a year.
 Her late husband was a former painter, and even before his death, they started a massage clinic (a small brothel) at Fasanvej, where she earned money as a sex worker.
 Pedersen and her two sons, Dennis and Brian, lived in the Copenhagen suburb of Rødovre.
 Lundin and Marianne subsequently became lovers.

-On July 3, 2000, Pedersen and her sons were declared missing by her older step-son.
+On July 3, 2000, Pedersen and her sons were declared missing by her older stepson.
 He contacted police because he was worried that he could not reach Pedersen or the boys on their cellphones.
 He had found a note on her front door that said they had gone on a vacation.
-The note was unusually worded, and thus alarmed, the stepson went into the house to look for the family.
+The note was unusually worded and alarmed the stepson, who then went into the house to look for the family.
 He found the home in disarray with the furniture moved away from the walls, trash lying around, vomit in both toilets, and a strange smell in the basement.

-After filing a missing person’s report, police began investigating the disappearance.
+After filing a missing person's report, police began investigating the disappearances.
 Upon an initial search of the house, it appeared there were discrete blood stains scattered around the house.
-Further investigation revealed blood stains in Pedersen’s bed, her car and in the cellar, traces of blood between bathroom tiles and even on a chopping board and a blender in the kitchen.
+Further investigation revealed blood stains in Pedersen's bed, her car and in the cellar, traces of blood between bathroom tiles and even on a chopping board and a blender in the kitchen.